 Then I moved to a tiny mountain hamlet, armed with a BA in English Literature*.

 Even though I loved the backcountry skiing, it was a hard winter.
 It snowed 300 inches and the sun wouldn't hit the valley floor until almost 11 am.
 I began a book club, but it petered out.

 I swore I would never come back.

 © 2023 by Lizzie Kost.
 Proudly created while consuming loads of ice cream.
 I am now lactose intolerant and swing a lot of kettle bells

 Never say...you know.

-I started an adventure outfitter company the following fall in that tiny ski town.
+I started an adventure outfitter company the following fall in that tiny ski town at 23 years old.

 And then I hustled.

 If that wasn't plenty to do, I was asked to be the general contractor, owner, and manager of a new restaurant and, at the same time, expanded to a second adventure outfitter company.

 I successfully lobbied in Congress with Trout Unlimited in Congress on behalf of my community, County, and business on a bipartisan land bill (which passed!)
 I was the president of our local chamber of commerce, among many other volunteer efforts.
 I started a second book club, The Ladies Athenaeum.